zyushun/Adam-mini/README.md

 We here provide sample code on pre-training, SFT, and RLHF.
-We run all the experiments on 4xA800-80GB GPUs.
+You need at least  2xA800-80GB or 2xA100-80GB GPUs to run the experiments.

 ### Example 1: Pre-training